-- 1. These Regulations for the academic year 2014-2015 apply to the teaching, examinations and final assessment of the Master's degree programme in:
+- 1. These Regulations for academic year 2015-2016 apply to the teaching, examinations and final assessment of the Master's degree programme in: - Psychology (crohocode 60260), - Pedagogics (crohocode 66607), - Research Master in Human Behaviour in Social Contexts (crohocode 60654), hereinafter referred to as the degree programme, and to all students enrolled in this degree programme.
+The aims and learning outcomes of the degree programme are set out in the appendix.

-- Psychology

-- Educational Sciences

-- Pedagogics

-- Research Master in Human Behaviour in Social Contexts,

-hereinafter referred to as the degree programme, and to all students enrolled in this degree programme.

-- 2. The degree programme is provided by the Faculty of Behavioural and Social Sciences of the University of Groningen, hereinafter referred to as the Faculty. - 3.
-These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in one of the degree programmes offered by the Faculty. - 4.
-Course units that students of the degree programme as referred to in Article 1.1.1 follow in other degree programmes or at other faculties or institutes of higher education are subject to the Teaching and Examination Regulations of that programme, faculty or institute. - 5.
-These Regulations also apply to the admission of students in a Pre-Master's programme as referred to in Article 4.3 in order to be admitted to the according Master programme.
-For all other matters, the TER of the corresponding bachelor programme is applicable for students who subscribed in a Pre-master programme.
+- 2. The degree programme is provided by the Faculty of Behavioural and Social Sciences of the University of Groningen, hereinafter referred to as the Faculty. - These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in the degree programme to which these Regulations apply. - 4.
+Course units that students of the degree programme as referred to in Article 1.1.1 follow in other degree programmes or at other faculties or institutes of higher education are subject to the Teaching and Examination Regulations of that programme, faculty or institute. - These Regulations also apply to the admission of students to the Pre-Master's programmes referred to in Article 2.3 with a view to following the degree programme.
+In all other respects, the relevant Bachelor's OER will apply to students who are enrolled in a Pre-Master's programme.